 Leadership Boards

 Successful KaiNexus customers also use Boards to help develop standardized work for leaders.
-There are a number of ways to do this; the guiding principles should be to keep it as simple as possible and to create a standard.
+There are several ways to do this, but the guiding principles should be to keep it as simple as possible and to create a standard.
 This is just one method that we’ve seen be successful:

-- Create cards that show both the relevant KPIs and Projects/Improvements.
+Create Cards that show both the relevant KPIs and Items

 The best way to keep your front line connected with your strategic goals is to utilize Huddle Boards in your daily improvement management.
 This allows everyone to directly participate in improvement and contribute toward these high-level strategies.